How Student Loan Consolidation Works

 There are two types of student loan consolidation: federal and private.
 In general, though, private loan consolidation is referred to as refinancing.

-With federal consolidation, you keep your student loans with the federal government, but you can switch to a new loan servicer, reduce the number of your monthly payments to one and extend your repayment.
+With federal consolidation, you keep your student loans with the federal government, but you can switch to a new loan servicer, reduce the number of your monthly payments and extend your repayment period.

 In contrast, private consolidation or refinancing involves replacing your federal or private student loans with a new one through a private lender.
 Here are other ways the two differ: